charlesochoa/chat-dist-backend/README.md

 ## User

-The model user to represent our chat users.
+The model used to represent the users in the chat application.

 ### `/users/add`
 ----